syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/legend.md

 ## Legend reverse

-You can reverse the order of the legend items by using the `reverse` property.
-By default, legend for the first series in the collection will be placed first.
+You can reverse the order of the legend items by using the `reverse` property in `legendSettings`.
+By default, the legend for the first series in the collection will be placed first.

 {% if page.publishingplatform == "typescript" %}